git clone https://github.com/openliberty/guide-containerize.git

 mvn package

-If the tests pass, you see a similar output as the following:
+If the tests pass, you see output similar to the following example:

 ------------------------------------------------------- T E S T S ------------------------------------------------------- Running it.io.openliberty.guides.system.SystemEndpointIT Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.653 s - in it.io.openliberty.guides.system.SystemEndpointIT Results: Tests run: 1, Failures: 0, Errors: 0, Skipped: 0 ------------------------------------------------------- T E S T S ------------------------------------------------------- Running it.io.openliberty.guides.inventory.InventoryEndpointIT Tests run: 4, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.935 s - in it.io.openliberty.guides.inventory.InventoryEndpointIT Results: Tests run: 4, Failures: 0, Errors: 0, Skipped: 0